BettyAtt/pands-project2021/README.md

 ## Referenences for Part 2.2

 [1] w3schools.com "Pandas Tutorial" Available: https://www.w3schools.com/python/pandas/pandas_csv.asp [Accessed 19 April 2021]
-[2] Scikit-Learn.org "Loading Iris Data Set" Available: https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html [Accessed 19 April 2021]
+[2] Scikit-Learn.org "Loading Iris Data Set" Available: https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html [Accessed 19 April 2021].
 [3] Python Docs.
-"Shutil- High Level File Operations"Available: https://docs.python.org/3/library/shutil.html [Accessed 19 April 2021]
+"Shutil- High Level File Operations"Available: https://docs.python.org/3/library/shutil.html [Accessed 19 April 2021].
 [4]  AskPython.com "How to Read a .data file?"
 Available: https://www.askpython.com/python/examples/read-data-files-in-python [Accessed 18 April 2021].

+# 2.3 Analysing: Parsing the dataset

+One of the primary objectives of the project is to analyse the data using python and to generate a summary of the data in `.txt` file format.
+I used the `with open()` method of populating my data to a .txt file [1].
+This method was chosen because it will automatically close the file once I leave the block [2].

+The code used is:
+`with open("iris_summary.txt", "w") as f:`
+The write ("w) option was chosen as I want the program to create the file if it does not already exist and write over it each time the program is ran [3].
+This is important because if changes are made to the dataset, the information in the `.txt` file will be automatically updated when the program is ran with the new data.

+### References for Part 2.3

+[1] RealPython.com "Python With Open As Pattern" Available: https://realpython.com/working-with-files-in-python/#pythons-with-open-as-pattern  [Accessed 19 April 2021].
+[2] Mertz, J. RealPython.com "Reading and Writing Files in Python (Guide)" Available: https://realpython.com/read-write-files-python/  [Accessed 19 April 2021].
+[3] w3schools.com.
+"Python File Write" Available: https://www.w3schools.com/python/python_file_write.asp [Accessed 19 April 2021].